seiyria/drakkar/_other/misc-facts.md

 * You can see your base EP by drinking a zap from UGH.

 * Holding the corpse of some lairs will prevent them from respawning.

+* If you have a skill >= 40, you can `look at xxx` to see how far they are percentwise on that skill.